 What Does it Mean to be a Spiritual Person?By Dr. Margaret Paul

-People often confuse spirituality with religion.
-People can be both religious and spiritual, but it is also possible to be religious without being spiritual, or to be spiritual without being religious.
+Do you confuse spirituality with religion?
+We can be both religious and spiritual, or religious without being spiritual, or spiritual without being religious.

 You go to church every Sunday and you say your prayers every day.
 Does this mean you are a spiritual person?